As seen in:

 No matter what kind of job you’re pursuing, always stay relevant to the specific job ad.
 Read why Relevant Experience On Your Resume Gets You A Job

-4. Include Your Degree in the Education Section
+4. Put a Degree in the Education Section of Your Power BI Resume

 Let your recruiter connect to data and pull your education details.
 The data sources are: